evgenyneu/fits2image/README.md

 fits2image input.fits output.png [-min=0] [-max=300] [-rewrite] [-silent] [-extension=0]
 ```

-* **-min, -max**: specifies the range of the input pixel brightness values that will be linearly mapped to output range of (0,255) of the PNG pixels:
+* **-min, -max**: specifies the range of the input pixel brightness values that will be linearly mapped to output range of (0,255):

 ```
 output = ((input - min) / (max - min)) * 255.